Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 So overall, Rocket and Pimsleur are very, very similar.
 However, Pimsleur does differ from Rocket in a few ways, and there’s a reason we give Rocket Japanese the edge.

 Secondly, the Rocket program allows you to go back and replay the mock dialogue from the audio lesson as one of the two fluent speakers for extra practice, which is helpful.
-Then third, Rocket offers much more in-depth grammar instruction.
+Third, Rocket offers much more in-depth grammar instruction.

 Altogether, these additional features just make the Rocket program feel a little deeper and more comprehensive.
 However, that’s not to say Pimsleur doesn’t have some advantages of its own.